 One of the most popular offenses in volleyball is the 5-1.
-That is when you have five hitters (2 outsides, 2 middles, and one right side hitter) and one setter.
+That is when you have five hitters (2 outsides, 2 middles, and one right-side hitter) and one setter.
 The setter plays all the way around and does not get substituted out.

 While a little over half the game is spent in transition, the other half will be spent in serve receive.
 This article will look to provide simple formations for a team running a 5-1 offense.

-In all the photos, the front row players will be highlighted in red so that they stand out.
+Note: In all the photos, the front row players will be highlighted in red so that they stand out.

 For the first rotation, we started our starting setter in zone 1.
 For the purposes of this article, we have the outside hitter following the setter (following means that they would be the next server after the setter).
 We will also assume that a libero will go in for a backrow middle hitter.

-Most teams will attempt to pass with both outside hitters and a libero and our patterns will reflect this.
-There will be a few rotations when we can employ an alternate serve receive by having the right side hitter as a passing option and those will be demonstrated.
+Most teams will attempt to pass with both outside hitters and a libero, and our patterns will reflect this.
+There will be a few rotations when we can employ an alternate serve receive by having the right side hitter as a passing option, and those will be demonstrated.

 In rotation 1, we drop the front row outside hitter (OH1) back to pass with the Libero and second outside hitter (OH2).
-This will force our players to hit out of position in serve receive (right side hitter hits on the left side and the left side hitter hits from the right side on the first play).
+This will force our players to hit out of position in serve receive (right side hitter hits on the left side, and the left side hitter hits from the right side on the first play).

 Rotation 1 Alternatives

 There are two fairly common alternative rotations in the first rotation.
-In the left side of the photo below, this is called stacking.
+In the left side of the photo above, this is called stacking.
 It's when you bring your front row outside hitter over to the left side in order to pass.
 This allows the middle hitter (MH2) and outside hitter (OH1) to hit from their normal positions.
 The right side hitter (RSH) will need to hit something outside of their normal range (a combination with the middle hitter, a slide, or a 3-1), or they can race across the court as the serve is in the air to hit from the right side.

 In the second alternative, you could push the outside hitter (OH1) up and drop the right side hitter back and into serve receive.
 Both players will hit out of position for the first attack and then can switch after the ball goes over.